 In order to become the great Christians we ought to be, we have to put on the right things (demeanor, character, speech).
-"Put them all aside...
-And beyond all these things put on love, which is the perfect bond of unity" (Colossians 3:8,14).
 We cannot wait around for God to put it on for us.
 At first, these things may feel unnatural or awkward, just like a new shirt, new shoes, new car, new house, or a new job.
 But you may wake up one day and realize that they have become as much a part of you as your very body.
 You have to work past the stage of discomfort if you ever want to make real spiritual progress.
-"Let us therefore lay aside the deeds of darkness and put on the armor of light" (Romans 13:12).